openalpr/openalpr/README.md

 -------------
 Improvements to the OpenALPR library are always welcome.
 Please review the [OpenALPR design description](https://github.com/openalpr/openalpr/wiki/OpenALPR-Design) and get started.

 Code contributions are not the only way to help out.
 Do you have a large library of license plate images?
-If so, please [upload your data](http://demo.openalpr.com:5000/).
+If so, please upload your data to the anonymous FTP located at upload.openalpr.com.
 Do you have time to "tag" plate images in an input image or help in other ways?
 Please let everyone know by posting a note in the forum.

 Donations
 ---------